 Well.. some of you may know, that I have a 31 Days of Love series over on Red Ted Art.
 Every day two fellow bloggers share a Valentines/ Love Craft or activity with my readers.
 This week we are looking at Valentine’s Treats.
-And what better treat is there than the Stained Glass Cookie?!
+And what better treat is there than the Stained Glass Cookie (we have a fantastic set of Edible Christmas Ornaments to browse too)?!
 We simply HAD to have a go.
 It is something that has been on my to do list FOREVER!

 I had heard taht they are “tricky” to get right.
 So, I wanted to have a go and give you some “Top Tips” for success.
 Nothing worse than seeing pretty pictures on Pinterest and your attempt not looking the same.
 I also wanted to see if our family (egg free) cookie recipe would work for these too.. and they did Hooray.

 The Family Cookie Recipe:

 200g Butter (1.75 sticks of butter) – at room temperature

 You will also need some boiled (red) sweets.
 We used some Lollipops left over from our Superhero Party.